Are We Using the Right Benchmark: An Evaluation Framework for Visual Token Compression Methods: Experiments Findings

 \subsection{Motivation}

-Some of the recent MLLMs, such as Qwen2-VL~\cite{wang2024qwen2} and Qwen2.5-VL~\cite{bai2025qwen2}, natively support inputs of varying resolutions.
+Some recent MLLMs, such as Qwen2-VL~\cite{wang2024qwen2} and Qwen2.5-VL~\cite{bai2025qwen2}, natively support inputs of varying resolutions.
 A trivial yet efficient method to handle high-resolution images is to simply downsample them to a lower resolution, effectively using naive pixel sampling as a form of compression.
-However, as shown in Sec.~\ref {ToCo}, most token compression methods for MLLMs choose to adaptively drop useless tokens or merge similar tokens instead of directly downsampling the original image, which should be more intelligent and reasonable methods.
-While in recent works~\cite{yang2025visionthink}, it is surprising that \textit{image downsampling exceeds other sophisticated methods under some settings.} In order to further investigate the causes of this anomalous phenomenon, we decide to comprehensively compare the results of the downsampling methods with other methods under various settings.
+However, as shown in Section~\ref {ToCo}, most token compression methods for MLLMs choose to adaptively drop useless tokens or merge similar tokens instead of directly downsampling the original image, which should be more intelligent and reasonable methods.
+While in recent works~\cite{yang2025visionthink}, it is surprising that \textbf{\textit{image downsampling exceeds other sophisticated methods under some settings.}} VisionThink~\cite{yang2025visionzip} considers this finding as a motivation to design more efficient MLLMs.
+Different from VisionThink~\cite{yang2025visionzip}, we would like to further investigate the causes of this anomalous phenomenon, thus deciding to comprehensively compare the results of the downsampling methods with other methods under various settings.